-1) USD 4 million reserve for credit note provided to one customer related to buy back of materials already delivered for a cancelled order.
-The credit note expires by end of 2022.
+The credit note expired by end of 2022.
 Hydril US entered into an agreement with a customer to repurchase material delivered as part of a cancelled order for which the customer had no immediate use.
-The reserve should expire before the end of 2022 with the customer and is reconciled on a monthly basis with the customer with accompany monthly credits issued.
+The reserve expired before the end of 2022 with the customer and was reconciled on a monthly basis with the customer with accompany monthly credits issued.